-In addition to Government Grants, the Group has also benefited from Business Rates relief during 2021.
-This relief applied to all trading venues, for the period from 1 January to 31 December 2021.
-This has taken the form of full business rates relief to 30 June 2021 and a partial relief from 1 July to 31 December 2021.
+In addition to Government Grants, the Group has also benefited from Business Rates relief during 2021 which continued into the first quarter of 2022.
+This relief applied to most trading venues, for the period from 1 January to 31 December 2022.
+This has taken the form of full business rates relief to 30 June 2021 and a partial relief from 1 July to 31 March 2022.